neuropoly/totalspineseg/README.md

 cd TotalSpineSeg
 ```

-3. Create and activate a virtual environment (highly recommended):
+3. Create and activate a virtual environment using one of the following options (highly recommended):
    - venv
    ```bash
    python3 -m venv venv